-- undisclosed sub-contracting (if any)
+- Undisclosed sub-contracting (if any);

-- commitment to workplace standards and awareness-building
+- Commitment to workplace standards and awareness-building;

-- inclusion of codes of conduct in business contracts
+- Inclusion of codes of conduct in business contracts;

-- pre-sourcing evaluations

-- internal monitoring
+- Pre-sourcing evaluations;

-- worker profiling
+- Internal monitoring;

-- and hiring process.
+- Worker profiling; and

-REMEMBER:
+- Hiring processes.

-It is important that companies modify tools based on their needs.
-Along those lines, company's analysis of data depends on its objectives.
-Increasingly, companies must disclose supply-chain information, or publish information or produce documentation that showing that products have not been made with child labor and/or forced labor, before those products can be imported by certain countries, such as the United States.
-Regardless of a company's motivation to start a mapping exercise, these indicators should be part of the datacollection phase and the analysis.
+REMEMBER: It is important that companies modify tools based on their needs.
+Along those lines, a company's analysis of data depends on its objectives.
+Increasingly, companies must disclose supply chain information or publish information or produce documentation that showing that products have not been made with child labor and/or forced labor before those products can be imported by certain countries.
+Regardless of a company's motivation your motivation to start a mapping exercise, these indicators should be part of the data collection and analysis.

-STEP 11: Collaborate on Risk-Mitigation Strategies
+7.11 Collaborate on Risk Mitigation Strategies

-Based on mapping results and identified supply-chain linkages, different partners taking part in a mapping exercise may collaboratively create follow-up actions.
+Based on mapping results and identified supply chain linkages, different partners taking part in a mapping exercise may collaboratively create follow-up actions.
 This process is more efficient and effective when various stakeholders work together in the assessment and remediation of any human, labor, or social impacts that exist in a shared supply chain.

-At this point where it would be important to define the approach that the company or supplier might want to take regarding implementation of their Code of Conduct and local law and the expectations it has with its suppliers.
+At this point, it is important to define the approach that the company or supplier might want to take regarding implementation of its Code of Conduct and local law, as well as the expectations it has of its suppliers.
 While mapping is the first step, data collection and improvement of labor and social conditions is the second phase.
 This is a vast subject and falls outside the purview of this guide.

-STEP 12: Discuss and Design Scaling-Up Strategies
+7.12 Discuss and Design Scaling-Up Strategies